nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Deletes a game from the gitGud game list.

 <div markdown="block" class="alert alert-info">

-**information_source**: When a game is deleted, all links between the game and friends will be removed.
+**:information_source: When a game is deleted, all links between the game and friends will be removed.**
 </div>

 Format: `game --delete GAME_ID`